ScottKirvan/ScooterUtils/README.md

 --------
 ScooterUtils is implemented in a single module: "ScooterUtils."
 It's an editor-only plugin (no runtime functionality), and uses an OnEndFrame callback to execute certain functionality when we're confident the engine (and our module) is fully loaded (PostEngineInit).

-FScooterUtilsModule is the main module implementation, and that's where all the functionality of ScooterUtilsMenu (for restart, and open explorer) happen, and ScooterUtilsSettings (for all the Editor Preferences settings) are handled.
+FScooterUtilsModule is the main module implementation, and that's where all the functionality of ScooterUtilsMenu (for restart, and open explorer) happen, and ScooterUtilsSettings (for all the Persistent Editor Preferences settings) are handled.

-ScooterUtils preferences (engine install) are written to disk at:
+ScooterUtils preferences (engine install: `[UE_PATH]/Engine/Plugins/Marketplace`) are written to disk at:
 ```
 c:\Users\<username>\AppData\Local\UnrealEngine\<EngineVersion>\Saved\Config\WindowsEditor\EditorSettings.ini
 ```